solid-hack/solid-hack.github.io/index.md

 Interoperability is core to making Solid successful.
 We want to be sure that applications can work together, even if the developer teams aren't in communication.

-That's why, for this March Hackathon, we will provide participants with a set [ShEx](https://shex.io) shapes.
+That's why, for this March Hackathon, we will provide participants with a set of [ShEx](https://shex.io) shapes (see below).
 They are encouraged to use the shapes as a basis for their application.

 ## Register